Biden’s first State of the Union: What to watch - NewsBreak

 HOW WILL BIDEN DESCRIBE THE STATE OF THE UNION?

 The White House wouldn’t tell in advance.
-But whether times are good or bad, presidents generally have been consistent in opening these speeches by declaring that “the state of our union is strong ” or words very much like it.State of the Union: Amid disputes, common cause for Ukraine
+But whether times are good or bad, presidents generally have been consistent in opening these speeches by declaring that “the state of our union is strong ” or words very much like it.Sheriff Lawson: Summer Wells’ family ‘not cooperating right now’

 Barbara Perry, director of presidential studies at the University of Virginia’s Miller Center, thinks Biden should go further and acknowledge at the outset that people are feeling pinched by rising prices for everyday staples like food and gas.